Gambling investigation leads to arrest of Boynton Beach record shop owner

 According to police, Abner admitted to running a gambling game out of her business but said she didn't know the name of the gambling game.
 She stated it was a game of chance where a person would pick anywhere between one and four numbers and place money on each number.

 Abner told police she takes 100 bets on average a day, which can total anywhere from $3,000 to $5,000 a day in bets.
-She said she was just the middle man and that the game is run by another male who she only knows as "Geo," who picks up all of the money that is betted and gives her 8 to 10 % of it.
+She said she was just the middle man and that the game is run by another male who she only knows as "Geo," who picks up all of the money of the bets and gives her 8 to 10 % of it.

 Abner stated she is the only person working at her business and all of her money received from the gambling operation is placed into her business account at Bank of America.